fsanzl/silabeador/README.md

 *silabeador* is a Python library of methods and functions for syllabic division and prosodic stress detecting for Spanish.
 This library is part of the research project [Sound and Meaning in Spanish Golden Age Literature](https://soundandmeaning.univie.ac.at/).
 Automatic verse scansion required a syllable separator tolerant to non-Spanish consonant clusters and unusual and non-Spanish diacritics.
 Other libraries available take for granted that the words are well-constructed according to the Spanish grammar.
 This is not always the case in particular text types, as in *ü* as regularly used or as a metric diacritic (e.g., *Si-güen-za* vs *crü-el*).

+It achieves 99,40 % precission when tested against the corpus [EDFU](https://github.com/linhd-postdata/edfu), although the value should be significantly higher as that corpus does not apply t excepttions to the syllabication, such as the implicit hiatus in verbs in -uar ('a-cen-tu-ar') or -uir ('re-hu-ir'), or words some nouns ('a-rri-e-ro').

 ## Installation